Lukas Van Ness

-Lukas Van Ness (born July 6, 2001) is an American football defensive end for the Iowa Hawkeyes.
+Lukas Van Ness (born July 6, 2001) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes and was selected by the Packers in the first round of the 2023 NFL draft.

-Early life and high school
+Early life

 Van Ness was born on July 6, 2001, in Barrington, Illinois.
 He later attended Barrington High School, where he played football and ice hockey.
 He was rated a three-star recruit and committed to play college football at Iowa over offers from Illinois, Minnesota, and Kansas.

 College career

-Van Ness redshirted his true freshman season at Iowa.
+Van Ness redshirted his true freshman season at the University of Iowa.
 Playing both defensive end and defensive tackle, he became a starter as a redshirt freshman and had 33 tackles, 8.5 tackles for loss, and seven sacks.
 At the end of the season, Van Ness was named a Freshman All-American by the Football Writers Association of America.
-During his redshirt sophomore season, he was named the Big Ten Conference Special Teams Player of the Week after blocking two kicks in a 10-7 loss to Iowa State.
+During his redshirt sophomore season, he was named the Big Ten Conference Special Teams Player of the Week after blocking two kicks in a 10–7 loss to Iowa State.

+Professional career

+Van Ness was selected by the Green Bay Packers in the first round (13th overall) of the 2023 NFL draft.
+The Packers initially held the 15th selection in the draft before trading up two spots with the New York Jets to move up to 13th.
+He signed his rookie contract on June 27, 2023.

+He saw his first NFL action on September 10, 2023, against the Chicago Bears, recording his first career sack on Justin Fields during a 38–20 win.
+His second sack came in a week 13, 27–19 victory over the Kansas City Chiefs.